zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part5.md

 The complete source code may be viewed [here](https://github.com/zslajchrt/morpheus-tutor/tree/master/src/main/java/org/cloudio/morpheus/mail).

 #####Summary

+As far as the two account adapters are concerned, there is no serious design flaw.
+The combination of inheritance and interface implementation preserves both types in instances (i.e. no object schizophrenia).
+Thus it is possible to check the type of an instance and then to cast it to either `Employee` or `RegisteredUser` to get access to the account specific members.

+The only weakness is the cloning, because the state of the original account instances must be transferred to the new adapted instances.

+Also the implementations of `DefaultUserMail` as well as of its two specializations `EmployeeUserMail` and `RegisteredUserMail` are pretty straightforward.

+The `DefaultUserMail` is designed a package private abstract class.
+Thus it cannot be instantiated and only classes in from its package can extend it.
+The package contains only two such classes: `EmployeeUserMail` and `RegisteredUserMail`.

+The only flaw is the `getMailOwner` public method introduced in `DefaultUserMail` mediating the access to the underlying user account and which might indicate a loss of user account type information in `DefaultUserMail`'s instances.
+However, since the type of the account is indirectly carried by the only two subclasses `EmployeeUserMail` and `RegisteredUserMail`, this issue is of a minor importance.

+On the contrary, the `VirusDetector` copes with serious complications caused by the induced object schizophrenia, as described above.
+Further, until the mail service instances are not wrapped by `VirusDetector`, they preserve their account type information.

-The instance lost the track of the account, which is actually used; the account type is no longer detectable from the instance's type.
+The implementation of the optional fax service `DefaultFaxByMail` also hides the account type.
+Additionally, there is a possibly dangerous assumption that the it must be the topmost wrapper.

+Probably the most problematic component is `AlternatingUserMail`.
+Besides its serious object schizophrenia stemming from the state pattern used to implement the switching, its most serious flaw is the conditional implementation of `UserFaxByMail`.
+Also it must the final wrapper, which is handed over to the mail service client, which is tightly coupled with `AlternatingUserMail`, through which the client can determine the presence of the fax extension and access it.

-The preservation of the type would loosen the coupling between the instance and its client.
+The preservation of types when adapting or extending other classes helps loosen the coupling between the instances and their client.
 For example, the user interface would be able to adapt itself to the type of the account just on the basis of the mail service instance's type.
-Now, the UI would have to consult the state of the instance and retrieve the user account instance from some getter.

-Unfortunately, the UserMail interface has no method for getting the user account.
-Thus it would be practically impossible to determine the actual user account type without using some reflection tricks or introducing a new getUserAccount method in the UserMail interface.
+Unfortunately, the `AlternatingUserMail` interface cannot provide such information, since the `UserMail` interface has no method for getting the type of the user account.
+Thus it would be practically impossible for the client to determine the actual user account type without using some reflection tricks or introducing a new `getUserAccount` method in the `UserMail` interface.
 Both solutions are bad.

-The former would be a plain hack, while the latter purblindly introduces a backward incompatible change to the general contract declared by the UserMail interface.
+The former would be a plain hack, while the latter purblindly introduces a backward incompatible change to the general contract declared by the `UserMail` interface.
 It would force all UserMail implementations to add the new method even if it would make no sense for them, since some implementation may not wrap any user account object at all.

-Such classes would have to return null as an indication there is no underlying user account object.
-Moreover, the return type of the getUserAccount method would have to be Object, since there is no common ground shared by all potential user accounts; the diversity of user accounts is actually the main presupposition of this case study.
+Such classes would have to return `null` as an indication there is no underlying user account object.
+Moreover, the return type of the `getUserAccount` method would have to be `Object`, since there is no common ground shared by all potential user accounts; the diversity of user accounts is actually the main presupposition of this case study.

 ####Modelling the Service With Traits